Mama Hatun

-Melike Mama Hatun, or simply Mama Hatun, was a female ruler of the Saltukids, with its capital in Erzurum, for an estimated nine years between 1191 and 1200.
+Melike Mama Hatun, or simply Mama Hatun or Mamakhatun (fl.
+1200), was a female ruler of the Saltukids, with its capital in Erzurum, for an estimated nine years between 1191 and 1200.

+Life

+Melike Mama Hatun was the daughter of Saltuk II and the sister of Nasiruddin Muhammed.
+She succeeded her brother on the throne.

 During her reign she had a caravanserai, a mosque, a bridge, and a hammam built in the town of Tercan, located midway between Erzincan and Erzurum, which are still standing and are named after her.

-Her tomb - build by masters from Ahlat - is also in Tercan.
+In 1200, she wrote to the Ayyubid ruler and asked for a husband from the Mamluk nobility in order to secure support for her position against her nephews.
+She was dethroned by the Beys and replaced by her son Malik-Shah.

+Her tomb, built by masters from Ahlat, is also in Tercan, although the attribution to Mama Hatun is only the result of a strong oral tradition.
+One of the secondary tombs is dated 1203, which tends to corroborate the general date of the building.
+An inscription mentions the builder of the structure:

 The town itself was called Mamahatun until recently, and is still referred to as such locally.
 During her reign she built mosques, a medrese, several mekteps, shadirvans, caravanserais, and other types of Islamic architecture.
 She also built many hammams throughout her rule.

 Mama Hatun also remains a vivacious figure in Turkish folk literature to this day.